bmabsout/Thesis/src/chapters/07_architecture.typ

 Deploying learned policies on real robotic platforms introduces constraints that are often overlooked in research settings.
 More critically, these constraints themselves become part of the reality gap that must be addressed:

-*Computational Constraints*: Flight controllers typically use ARM Cortex-M4/M7 processors running at 168-216 MHz.
-Compare this to the GPUs used for training, which offer thousands of times more computational power.
+*Computational Constraints*: Flight controllers typically use Arm Cortex-M4/M7 processors running at 168-216 MHz.
+Compare this to the #(abbrv.GPU)s used for training, which offer thousands of times more computational power.
 Yet the control loop must run at 1kHz or faster for stable flight.
 As we discovered with Neuroflight, even achieving 730Hz creates a significant reality gap.

-*Memory Constraints*: Embedded platforms have severe memory limitations—often just 512KB-1MB of flash and 128-256KB of RAM.
-A typical deep RL policy network can easily exceed these limits before considering the flight control software itself.
-Memory placement also affects timing—SRAM access is predictable, while flash access introduces variable latency.
+*Memory Constraints*: Embedded platforms have severe memory limitations—often just 512KB-1MB of flash and 128-256KB of #abbrv.RAM.
+A typical deep #abbrv.RL policy network can easily exceed these limits before considering the flight control software itself.
+Memory placement also affects timing—#abbrv.SRAM access is predictable, while flash access introduces variable latency.

 *Real-Time Requirements*: Control loops must execute with deterministic timing.
 A single missed deadline can cause catastrophic failure.
 Standard deep learning frameworks prioritize throughput over latency predictability, making them unsuitable for hard real-time systems.
 Variance in execution time—jitter—can be as damaging as slow average performance.